jd-solanki/anu/docs/guide/components/tabs.md

 ::::

 :::tip `.a-tabs-bordered` class
-Tabs component doesn't have the border button by default.
-If you want to add the border button, you can add the `.a-tabs-bordered` class to the `ATabs` component.
+Tabs component doesn't have the border bottom by default.
+If you want to add the border bottom, you can add the `.a-tabs-bordered` class to the `ATabs` component.
 :::

 <!-- 👉 Icons -->